pinojs/pino/docs/help.md

 ## Reopening log files

-In cases where a log rotation tool doesn't offer a copy-truncate capabilities, or where using them is deemed inappropriate `pino.destination` and `pino.extreme` destinations are able to reopen file paths after a file has been moved away.
+In cases where a log rotation tool doesn't offer a copy-truncate capabilities, or where using them is deemed inappropriate, `pino.destination` is able to reopen file paths after a file has been moved away.

 One way to use this is to set up a `SIGUSR2` or `SIGHUP` signal handler that reopens the log file destination, making sure to write the process PID out